DanielSWolf/MoaiUtils/README.md

 ## DocExport

+DocExport is a tool for generating code-completion files for the Moai SDK.
+This gives you a better coding experience in ZeroBrane Studio and Sublime Text.
 DocExport analyzes Moai's C++ source code and extracts the code comments documenting the Lua API.
-This information can then be exported to a number of formats, usually to create code-completion files for text editors.
+This information can then be exported to a number of formats.

 ### Creating a documentation file